-The authors would like to thank Anders Ynnerman and Yun Jang for the useful discussions and providing of the non-uniform datasets.
-The work presented in this publication is carried out as part of the Point-based Volume Graphics project (www.cg.tuwien.ac.at/research/vis/pvg) supported by the Austrian Science Fund (FWF) grant no. P18547, and partially funded by the National Science and Engineering Research Council of Canada.
+We thank Muthuvel Arigovindan and Michael Unser for helpful discussions about the variational approach, Philippe Thévenaz for the inspiration of the chirp data set, and Yun Jang and Anders Ynnerman for the discussions and providing the datasets.
+This work is supported by the Austrian Science Fund (FWF) grant no. P18547, and is partially funded by the National Science and Engineering Research Council of Canada.